Eddy covariance: Wetland ecosystems

 Wetland vegetation varies widely and varies from plant to plant ecologically.
 Primary plant existence in wetlands can be monitored by using eddy covariance technology in conjunction with nutrient supply information by monitoring net CO_{2} and H_{2}O fluxes.
 Readings can be taken from flux towers over a number of years to determine water use efficiency among others.

-Greenhouse gasses and their warming effect
+Greenhouse gases and their warming effect

-Fluxes of greenhouse gasses from vegetation and agricultural fields can be measured by eddy covariance as referenced in micrometeorology section above.
+Fluxes of greenhouse gases from vegetation and agricultural fields can be measured by eddy covariance as referenced in micrometeorology section above.
 By measuring vertical turbulent flux of gas states of H_{2}O, CO_{2}, heat, and CH_{4} among other volatile organic compounds monitoring equipment can be used to infer canopy interaction.
 Landscape wide interpretations can be then inferred using the above data.
 High operational cost, weather limitations (some equipment is better suited for certain climates), and their resulting technical limitations may limit measurement accuracy.